higherkindness/mu-haskell/docs/intro.md

 # Introduction to Mu-Haskell

+Many companies have embraced microservices architectures as the best way to scale up their internal software systems, separate work across different company divisions and development teams.
+Microservices architectures also allow teams to turn an idea or bug report into a working feature of fix in production more quickly, in accordance to the agile principles.

+However, microservices are not without costs.
+Every connection between microservices becomes now a boundary that requires one to act as a server, and the other to act as the client.
+Each part implementation needs to add the protocol, the codification of the data for transmission, etc. Also, business logic of the application starts to spread around several code bases, making it difficult to maintain.

 ## What is Mu-Haskell?

 The main goal of Mu-Haskell is to make you focus on your domain logic, instead of worrying about format and protocol issues.
 To achieve this goal, Mu-Haskell provides two sets of packages: